What Is Autism and How Do Educators Approach It?

-Autism is a neurotype—a type of brain, in terms of how a person interprets and responds to social cues—that more than 75 million people have worldwide.
-Each autistic person is unique and can display a wide range of symptoms and levels of severity.
-Some general characteristics of autism include hyper- or hypo-reactivity to sensory input, having special interests, displaying self-stimulatory behaviors, and differences in social communication and interaction, especially nonverbal communication and body language.
+Autism is a neurotype—a type of brain, in terms of how a person interprets and responds to the world around them—that more than 75 million people have worldwide.
+Each autistic person is unique, and their behaviors, preferences, and levels of support vary from person to person.
+Some general characteristics of autism include hyper- or hypo-reactivity to sensory input, having special interests, displaying self-stimulatory behaviors, and differences in social communication and interaction, especially nonspeaking communication and body language.
 Views on autism have shifted drastically over the past 80 years.

 Today, we understand that autism is a neurotype, not a disorder to be cured.
 We are also moving away from a deficit model, where we historically focused our understanding of autistic behaviors as negative challenges to be changed.
 Instead, we are treating special interests as a boon for autistic students that could lead to the development of better educational and therapeutic programs.

 To be an inclusive educator, you need to know the law around disabilities, honor student and guardian preferences, and your own bias around internalized ableism.
 This can be accomplished by reading autistic authors and checking out resources such as the Autism Acceptance Project, the Autistic Self-Advocacy Network, and the Autism National Committee.
 You will need to gain comfort speaking about disabilities to engage with students and families, find out their specific needs, and tailor to their special interests, activities, and preferences.
 You must also consider language preference when addressing autistic individuals and their families.
 Person-first language is typically the default when addressing persons with disabilities; however, many persons with autism prefer the identify-first terminology of autistic person as opposed to a person with autism.
 Importantly, you should listen to how individuals refer to themselves or ask about their preference.